anbuchelva/blog/source/_posts/integrate-netlify-cms-with-hexo.md

 {% endcode %}

 {% note warning %}
-the layout should be set as false, so that it will not interfere with the site's CSS setup.
+The layout should be set as false, so that it will not interfere with the site's CSS setup.
 {% endnote %}

 ##### config.yml